-The Fleming College Salmonid Hatchery aims to ensure the future sustainability of Atlantic salmon in Lake Ontario by maximizing genetic diversity in stocked fish.
+The Fleming College Salmonid Hatchery aims to ensure the future sustainability of Atlantic Salmon in Lake Ontario by maximizing genetic diversity in stocked fish.
 The Atlantic Salmon Restoration Program has been successful in reintroducing an extirpated species of Atlantic Salmon to Lake Ontario through developing this strain of species from DNA research.
 Fleming has been a key partner in this program for several years and has raised the fish from the egg stage through to the fry and fingerling stage for stocking into the headwaters of Lake Ontario.
 The spawning returns have found the program to be successful for reintroduction of the species.
+The Fleming College hatchery also supports hands on, experiential learning for the Aquaculture Program students.